tristantao/kaggle_survivor/writeup.md

 ```

 ####Now that the test dataset is ready, we plug it into the trained model below.
 Because the result is not in 0s and 1s (but rather continous), we apply a cutoff at 0.5, essentiall rounding the result to surived or non-survived.

+&& Are people going to wonder why we use a cutoff of .5?

 ```R
 p.hats <- predict.glm(train.glm.best, newdata = testData, type = "response")